Nnplust/data-analyst-nunu/README.md

 ## 🎯 Objective
 - Retrieve raw data from an S3 bucket and register it in the AWS Glue Data Catalog using a crawler.
+- Retrieve the system Log file from the Web Server to analyze.
 - Process the data through the AWS Glue ETL (Extract, Transform, Load) pipeline:
   - Extract data from the Data Catalog.
   - Transform the data using AWS Glue.